 Heating pads can help to relax painful muscle spasms.
 Use heat for 20 to 30 minutes at a time.
-Ice packs and massages may give relief as well.
+Ice packs (use for less than 15 minutes every 30 minutes) and massages may give relief as well.
 Over-the-counter medicines can reduce pain and swelling.
 These include aspirin, acetaminophen (brand name: Tylenol), naproxen (brand name: Aleve), and ibuprofen (brand names: Advil and Motrin).

 People who have ongoing back problems need treatment to manage the cause.
 Being overweight can make back pain worse.
 If you are overweight, you may need to lose weight.
 You may need to exercise or improve your posture when you are sitting, standing, sleeping, or lifting.

 Severe cases of low back pain could require physical therapy or wearing a brace to support your back.
 Your doctor may prescribe pain relievers or injections for severe pain.
 These prescriptions can be addictive, so it’s best to seek other treatment methods, if available.